 Deal desks handle multiple deals at any given time, working as a mediator between sales and clients.
 By setting guardrails in place, and giving sales the transparency and control to build the right solutions, a lot of extra work is taken away from the Deal Desk leading to a much smoother flow.
 That relates to products and pricing and, of course, to contracts.

 83% of professionals depend on technology for collaboration, and with good reason.
-Having a mechanism in place that is agile, with the ability to manage, review, and audit are important to the collaborative processes.
+Having a mechanism in place that is agile, with the ability to manage, review, and audit is important to the collaborative processes.
 Organizations need a single source of truth to ensure all stakeholders are using the right processes, pricing, and versions.

 This is especially true for approval processes and putting the right controls in place.
 Organizations are now able to adapt to changes without the hassle and downtime of having to train or reeducate sales teams.
 Automated approval workflows keep all sides of a deal informed and current.
 No more chasing after signatures or trying to trace the latest version of an agreement.
 This makes the process more visible and transparent, and more efficiently manageable for Deal Desks.

-Measuring Success of Deal Desk Efficiency
+Measuring the Success of Deal Desk Efficiency

 Measuring the success of process efficiency with guided selling playbooks is crucial to future-proofing business success.
 It’s all about predictable, consistent results.
 And this is where having a strong analytical engine holds key insights into what is truly going on.
 Having rich and consistent data, organizations can see patterns forming, without relying on assumptions and intuition.
 Understanding the structures of what’s winning and where shortfalls lie based on consistent data input is gold.